mlopezm/Monte-Carlo-simulation-for-hash-collision/README.md

 The simulation has been done in R

-Along with the R code files, there is an attached html file to make the files easier to read.

 The code is prepared to be executed in the cloud using Google Colaboratory https://colab.research.google.com/notebooks/intro.ipynb